yousif-alnaimi/JaffaCakesClassifier/README.md

 ## Evaluation

 The biggest issue encountered during this process was data collection.
-To find a dataset large enough to get meaningful results from, a degree of automation was required.
-For this, web scraping was required.
+To find a dataset large enough to get meaningful results from, a degree of automation was required, for which we used web scraping.
 While this part worked flawlessly, the difficulties came in the categorisation of these ingredients.
-In order to have a limited and trainable number of features, some large categories were required, for example the butter category, which contains butter, margarine and oil.
+In order to have a limited and trainable number of features, a list of categories were required, some of which were quite broad, for example the butter category, which contains butter, margarine and oil.
 These may behave slightly differently in baking, however clumping these together helps to significantly simplify the training process.

 While reading the quantities once they were recognised worked well, the lack of detection of some components also contributed some error.
 An example of this would be a recipe that